PNNL-Comp-Mass-Spec/InfernoRDN/README.md

 * Cairo: R graphics device using cairo graphics library

 The packages will be installed to either the library folder in `C:\Program Files\R\R-3.x.x\library` or, more likely (due to permissions) to the `R\win-library` folder in your "Documents" or "My Documents" folder.

+### R Connectivity Issues after Re-install

+If InfernoRDN has problems connecting to R after you re-install InfernoRDN (for example, when running ANOVA), try the following
+* Exit InfernoRDN
+* Navigate to `C:\Users\UserName\AppData\Local\Pacific_Northwest_Nationa` substituting `UserName` with your username
+* Delete any directories that you see there, example names:
+  * `Inferno.exe_Url_2sg0gwzl52pgvsl5ykzc0musjbmtk3m0`
+  * `Inferno.exe_Url_psrpjex41w0dwbl34gci2qitsop3f50e`
+* Start InfernoRDN
+  * The program will likely re-download all of the required R packages, a process that can take several minutes
+* Test the problematic function again

 ## Factor Definitions File